EARLY-LIFE PAIN EXPERIENCES AND DEPRESSION ONSET AMONG CHILDREN WITH SICKLE CELL DISEASE A LONGITUDINAL ANALYSIS USING TEXAS MEDICAID DATA

 Author(s)

-Hyeun Ah KANG, MEd, MS, RPh, PhD1, Mrinmayee Lakkad, MS PhD1, Desiree R. Azizoddin, Psy D2, Taehyung Kim, MS1;
+Hyeun Ah KANG, MEd, MS, RPh, PhD1, Mrinmayee Lakkad, MS PhD1, Desiree R. Azizoddin, Psy D2, Taehyung Kim, MS1.

-1The University of Texas at Austin, Health Outcomes Division, Austin, TX, USA, 2Dana Farber Cancer Institute, Department of Supportive Oncology, Boston, MA, USA
+1Health Outcomes Division, The University of Texas at Austin, Austin, TX, USA, 2Department of Supportive Oncology, Dana Farber Cancer Institute, Boston, MA, USA.

 OBJECTIVES: Children with sickle cell disease (SCD) often experience severe pain episodes, such as vaso occlusive crisis (VOC), as early as 6 months old.
 While prevalent, the impact of early-life pain experiences and the subsequent onset of depression remains unknown.
 This study aimed to assess the association between SCD-related pain episodes during childhood and subsequent depression risk.